About the UK ITP Forum

 - To encourage collaborative research and trial recruitment into ITP studies

-Membership of the UK Forum is free and includes haematologists, paediatric haematologists, specialist and interested nurses, and a representative of the ITP patient group.
+Membership of the UK Forum is free and includes haematologists, paediatric haematologists, specialist and interested nurses, and a patient representative.